lcp

 Meditate at—and on—Ground Zero

-Located a short streetcar ride (or a slightly less-short walk) away from Hiroshima Station, Ground Zero isn’t one place, but a series of sites that commemorate the tragedy that took place here on a sad day in August 1945.
-The most striking reminder is the partially destroyed A-Bomb Dome, while the Eternal Flame and Hiroshima Peace Memorial provide a more hopeful, uplifting perspective on the tragedy.
+Located a short streetcar ride (or a slightly less-short walk) away from Hiroshima Station, Ground Zero isn’t one place, but a series of sites that commemorate the tragedy that took place here on that sad day in August 1945.
+The most striking reminder is the partially destroyed A-Bomb Dome, while the Eternal Flame and Hiroshima Peace Memorial offer visions of a more hopeful future.

 Honor Hiroshima’s past in less obvious ways

 One of the most underrated parts of any Hiroshima itinerary, as far as I’m concerned, is Hiroshima Castle.
 Although the original structure was obliterated during the bomb blast, the reconstruction is faithful and artful—its wooden exterior is one of my favorite castle facades in Japan.
 Pay close attention to the eucalyptus and willow trees near the castle’s entrance.
-Both survived the blast, and while they bear scars from it, are symbols of something powerful.
-You can also visit Shukkeien, which is Hiroshima’s best traditional Japanese garden, especially in spring amid the sakura.
+Both survived the blast, and while they still bear scars from it, nonetheless symbolize something powerful.
+You can also visit Shukkeien, Hiroshima’s premier traditional Japanese garden.

 Try Japan’s most famous Okonomiyaki